SnailCharger/davan690.github.io/_posts/2019-05-04-jekyll-on-windows.md

 ## My notes

+1. Install ruby but make sure it is x86 not x64 that can cause issues
+2. INstall jekyll
+3. Install bundler
+4.

+## Below is for RMarkdown files

-## Andy's blog post modified by me
+### Andy's blog post modified by me
 * writing posts in `Rmarkdown`
 * converting posts to markdown from R
 * push to Github where Jekyll renders the markdown